Splagoon/asm510/README.md

 A simple assembler for the Sharp SM510, the 4-bit microcomputer that powered the original Game & Watch handhelds.
 Syntax is inspired by the GNU Assembler.

-Doesn't currently support macros or expressions, but maybe soon!
+Currently supports expressions, but not macros.
+(Maybe soon!)

 Not well documented yet, but see the [example program](test/input/test.s) to get an idea of the syntax.